bahrus/be-inclusive/README.md

 The built-in inclusiveness that the mount-observer api supports has a fundamental limitation that Shadow DOM slots don't have -- with these "birtual inclusions", all traces of  "slots" vanish so as not to conflict in any way with the ShadowDOM support that slots provide.

 And more significantly, the mechanism for updating the slots and having them be projected into the ShadowDOM is completely non existent with this solution.
 That is the primary value-add of this library -- to provide some ability to emulate that feature (if you squint your eyes enough).
-Basically, we turn the information contained in the slots into a "model", which we can then update via JavaScript (or declarative binding).
+Basically, we provide for a companion template element to be able to receive children dynamically, and when such children appear, these children get cloned and weaved into the source DOM fragment, based on matching attributes.

 ## be-inclusive in a nutshell